 TerraFlex With Coordinate System Support

-New in this November 2020 release, TerraFlex now allows you to configure your data collection project using a regional or national coordinate system.
+In the November 2020 release, TerraFlex allows you to configure your data collection project using a regional or national coordinate system.
 Additionally, you can choose either geographic (latitude/longitude) or projected (northing/easting) coordinate storage and display.
 Finally, you also can select a geoid model for storing feature heights as orthometric (or mean-sea-level, MSL) instead of being limited to HAE.
 The selection of coordinate system and geoid is set at the TerraFlex project level and affects not only the storage of feature geometries but also coordinate display and navigation in the field.

 In the Trimble Connect Map Viewer, coordinate system selection is done as part of a new workspace creation wizard.
 The wizard guides you through the selection of the most appropriate coordinate system by first asking for the area-of-interest where you will be collecting data.
 The list of available coordinate systems is then filtered to only present the relevant choices (includes both geographic and projected coordinate systems).
 In addition, the wizard will display information to help you along the way.

-In the desktop context of either the TerraFlex Desktop add-in or Trimble Positions™ Desktop add-in for ArcGIS® Desktop, the existing project creation wizard has been augmented to present a complete picture of project geodetic information, the mapping of Esri-to-Trimble coordinate system information, and the selection of the desired coordinate system in the TerraFlex project.
+In the desktop context of Trimble Terra™ Office add-in for ArcGIS® Desktop, the existing project creation wizard has been augmented to present a complete picture of project geodetic information, the mapping of Esri-to-Trimble coordinate system information, and the selection of the desired coordinate system in the TerraFlex project.
 This pertains to both the cloud (Connect) and offline workflows.